elenekat/Installing_FLASH/README.md

 # Installing FLASH on MacOS

-We need to install dependencies.
+There is 3 steps: we need to install dependencies for FLASH, download and untar code itself and change paths for dependencies:

+# 1. Install dependencies
 Open terminal and copy these commands there.

 <br>
 <br>
 <br>